 Seeking Help For Your Teen

 If drug use is confirmed, your child may have many fears and concerns about treatment.
 You can reassure your child that, should they need to go through detox, the treatment center will keep them as safe and as comfortable as they possibly can.
-Reaffirm the fact that the child's family and loved ones will be there to offer love and support as they go through what can be a harrowing ordeal, but that will be more than beneficial to them in the long run.
+Reaffirm the fact that the teen’s family and loved ones will still be there to offer love and support as they go through what can be a harrowing ordeal, but that will be more than beneficial to them in the long run.

-Drugs As Treatment
+Drugs As Treatment For Drug Addiction?

-Adults who are living with an addiction to alcohol, nicotine, and opioids, including heroin, are typically prescribed certain non-habit-forming medications to help wean them off of their addictions by reducing the effects of withdrawal.
-These same medications may also be prescribed to teens and young adults, just in smaller amounts.
+Adults who are living with an addiction to alcohol, nicotine, and opioids, including heroin, are typically prescribed certain non-habit-forming medications to help wean them from their addictions by reducing the effects of withdrawal.
+These same medications may also be prescribed to teens and young adults, but in smaller amounts.

 Don't Blame Yourself

-Some professionals believe that it is in the child's best interests to separate them from their parents.
-This is especially true if the parent(s) are addicts themselves.
-If the parents are not actively using drugs and are willing to be a part of the solution, It has been proven to be more beneficial is to help families find solutions that will bring them closer together, not further apart.
+You may be tempted to blame yourself for your child turning to drugs, but ultimately it is your child's decision to use drugs as a coping mechanism.
+Some professionals believe that it is in the teen’s best interests to separate them from their parents.
+This is especially true if the parent(s) have addictions themselves.
+If the parents are not actively using drugs and are willing to be a part of the solution, it has been proven to be beneficial to help families find solutions that will bring them closer together, not further apart.
 Teenagers' substance use is not an easy subject, as many factors can lead to a child developing an addiction to drugs.

 Parenting As A Team Effort

-A child who sees their parents working together to help them will be reached in ways that each parent could not have reached the child in working alone.
-Sometimes you both will agree on how best to approach the situation, other times you'll need to reach a compromise.
-What is most important is that you recognize that each of you may handle the situation differently on your own, but in working together, you must put your differences aside and come up with a parenting plan that will best benefit the child in the long run.
+A child who sees their parent(s) and/or community working together to help them may be reached in ways that a sole parent might not have reached alone.
+Sometimes both parents will agree on how best to approach the situation, and other times they’ll need to reach a compromise.
+What is most important is that you recognize that each of you may handle the situation differently on your own, but in working together, you must put your differences aside and come up with a parenting plan that can benefit the child most in the long run.